mondoohq/samples/aws/public-s3/README.md

-# AWS: S3 Bucket Public Exposure Check
+# Checking Public Exposure of AWS S3 Buckets with cnspec

 ## Overview